Keeping a book consistently interesting can be a challenge!

 One of the best ways to keep readers engaged is to create conflict in a novel.
 This probably isn’t news to you, but that doesn’t mean fresh conflict is always easy to come by.

-Here are four failsafe techniques that I always circle back to when to I need to create conflict in a novel:
+Here are five failsafe techniques that I always circle back to when to I need to create conflict in a novel:

 1) Make your characters disagree